Research Field Matter

 Helmholtz-Zentrum Berlin für Materialien und Energie (HZB)

-Helmholtz-Zentrum Geesthacht Centre for Materials and Coastal Research (HZG)
+Helmholtz-Zentrum Geesthacht Centre for Material and Coastal Research (HZG)